danielvaughan/architecture-kata/README.md

 * Post-it notes
 * Sharpie markers
 * Facilitators to act as Product Managers - ideally more than one when more than three teams.
-* Several paper versions of the [Participant Handout](./materials/participant-handout.md) per team.
+* Several paper versions of the [Participant Handout](./materials/pdf/participant-handout.pdf) per team.
-* A paper version of the [Product Manager Brief](./materials/product-manager-brief.md) for each facilitator.
+* A paper version of the [Product Manager Brief](./materials/pdf/product-manager-brief.pdf) for each facilitator.
-* A timer, an iPad or simular is ideal.
+* A timer, an iPad or similar is ideal.

 ## Running the Session